rowinf/rowinf.github.io/content/posts/space-travel/index.md

 I built it using [Hugo](https://gohugo.io/), Sass, and a small JavaScript library called [surreal](https://github.com/gnat/surreal).
 Hugo comes prebuilt with Sass in the snap package binary, so switching from vanilla CSS to Sass here was quite easy.
 I definitely think Hugo should see more use, given the amount of utilities built in.
 Surreal lets you write js inline with your html in `<script>` tags, saving you the effort of managing js in some other file.
 I highly recommend it for adding a bit of js to a static website.
 It works great with Hugo!

 Having access to the detailed figma designs and video series saved me a lot of decision fatigue.
 I know that the thing I built aligns with current trends in web development.
-Furthermore, having the expert commentary provides a lot of background knowledge as well.
+Furthermore, having the expert commentary provides a lot of background knowledge.
+Even though I do this for a living during the day, I generally don't Build A Thing entirely from start to finish.
 I've already started the next challenge without a video series.
 Here is a link to the finished product, feel free to have a look!

 https://rowinf.github.io/space-travel/